avinashvagh/house-marketplace-app/README.md

 # House MarketPlace App
-This application is build using React & Firebase
+This application is build using React & Firebase.
+I had used backend firebase for storing user login credential as a real time database.
+I also added the google authentification for login, signup, sign-in, forget password functionalities through real time database through your personal mail id.
+I'm worked on sell and rent house section where you will find out the list of houses.